 Bhutan, a small Buddhist country nestled in the Himalayas, is known for its pristine beauty, its commitment to environmental preservation and its unique approach to development that measures its success in terms of Gross National Happiness.
 This is a very exciting time to visit Bhutan.
 Having recently entered the global community after years of isolation and ratified its first constitution, Bhutan is experiencing rapid social change while striving to preserve its extraordinary traditions.
 Wheaton College is proud to have entered into a unique partnership with Royal Thimphu College, the first private college in Bhutan.
 Together with a Wheaton faculty member, students will spend a fall semester in the world’s only remaining Buddhist Himalayan Kingdom.
 The Wheaton/RTC program is designed to provide students the means with which to gain deep insight into a unique country undergoing dramatic transition.

 The RTC campus, covering an area of 25 acres in Ngabiphu, offers a secluded and peaceful natural environment for study.
 (Take a virtual tour of the campus, courtesy of google maps!)
 At the same time, it is only a 15–20 minute drive from the capital city, Thimphu, which offers sports, leisure and cultural attractions as well as many potential sites for student practicums and field trips.
 RTC has modern residence halls with double occupancy rooms, laundry, and lounge facilities.
 The program includes three meals a day in the student dining hall.
 There is also a canteen where students can purchase meals and other sundries.
 Students at RTC wear the traditional dress, kira for women and gho for men.
-Students in the Wheaton Program will be provided with funds to purchase their own kira and gho during their orientation.
+Students in the Wheaton program will be provided with funds to purchase their own kira and gho during their orientation (students may choose to wear the clothing that is most comfortable for their own gender expression).
 RTC has Internet access, a computer lab, library, bookstore, auditorium, theater and an infirmary.
 There are sports teams and a variety of clubs on campus.
 Students in the Wheaton program are encouraged to become active participants in the RTC community.

 Excursions and Field Trips

 While the Wheaton/RTC program is based at the RTC campus on the outskirts of the capital city of Thimphu, Bhutan is a country rich in cultural diversity and environmental splendor.
-There will be three multi-day excursions during the semester in order to provide students with additional opportunities to experience Bhutan’s natural beauty and the richness of its cultural heritage.
+There are four multi-day excursions to other parts of the country during the semester in order to provide students with additional opportunities to experience Bhutan’s natural beauty and the richness of its cultural heritage.
 Some of the excursions may involve trekking.
 These excursions are free for students in the Wheaton/RTC program.
-One of the excursions will allow students to participate in volunteer project in a rural village or town.
-In addition to the excursions, there will be field trips to Buddhist monasteries and monastic schools, governmental offices, historical sites, as well as local artisan and handcraft centers.
+One of the excursions allows students to participate in volunteer project in a rural village or town.
+In addition to the excursions, there are field trips to Buddhist monasteries and monastic schools, governmental offices, historical sites, as well as local artisan and handcraft centers.